src-d/blog/content/upcoming/language_migrations.md

 ### Most popular languages on GitHub

 At last!
-Here is the reward : the stationary distribution of our [Markov chain](https://en.wikipedia.org/wiki/Markov_chain).
+Here is the reward: the stationary distribution of our [Markov chain](https://en.wikipedia.org/wiki/Markov_chain).
 This probability distribution is independent of the initial distribution.
-It gives information about the stability of the process of random languages switching.
-Thus, no matter how popular languages are at the present time, the hypothetical future stationary state stays the same.
+It gives information about the stability of the process of random switching between languages.
+Thus, no matter how popular the languages are at the present time, the hypothetical future stationary state stays the same.
 Here is the popularity ranking of our 22 languages used on GitHub:

 <style>
 table {